 The Series S “skimps” on processor power and memory, but in real life you’re unlikely to notice this difference – at least not for a few years.

 Do you ever swap game discs with friends, rent games, or buy used game discs?
 If so, you don’t want the Xbox Series S. Microsoft removed the disc drive, meaning you can’t do any of those things with this model.

 All that said, Microsoft has packed an impressive array of hardware into this more affordable package.
 If you’re priced out of the Series X, the Series S is seriously worth considering.

 Which One Should You Buy?

 Our take: if you can afford it, you should buy the Xbox Series X. The Series S has its uses, but most gamers will be happier with the Series X. The Series X is also slightly more future-proof with the added processor speed and memory.

 Whichever Xbox next-gen console you choose, one thing’s for sure.
 You’re making a major investment in your gaming hobby, and you want that investment to be protected.
 One of the best ways to create peace of mind about your new purchase is to get an extended console warranty

 The retailer you get your console from will probably try to sell you one, but those big retail warranties are usually far too expensive for what you get.
 Upsie saves big on overhead and passes that savings along to you.
-With Upsie, you can protect your new flagship console against failure and accidental damage for around $45 for 2 years and $60 for 3 years, and your deductible is only $25.
+With Upsie, you can protect your new flagship console against failure and accidental damage.
+For example, an Upsie warranty for a $499 Xbox Series X is $48.99 for 2 years and $74.99 for 3 years, and your deductible is only $25.